© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead in Riding Wood is a scheduled monument protected by Historic England under reference 1008986.
 View the official record →

-Riding Wood is a Romano-British farmstead located in Northumberland, England, dating to the Roman occupation period.
+Riding Wood is a Romano-British farmstead located in Northumberland in the north of England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008986.

 Romano-British farmstead in Riding Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008986.